fbpx

 One of the central sources cited in the article is Sami al-Sai.
 Yet as Honest Reporting notes, “the Times failed to inform readers about al-Sai’s documented history of glorifying terrorists and celebrating armed attacks against Israelis.”

-What are we to make of such flimsy evidence behind such harmful accusations?
+What are we to make of such flimsy evidence behind such incendiary and harmful accusations?

-Perhaps one answer is that the Times must have a thing for assaulting Israel’s image.
+Perhaps one answer is that the Times must have a reflex for assaulting Israel’s image.

 Let’s look at three examples just from the past two days.

-As John Podhoretz noted this morning on the Commentary podcast, in addition to Kristoff’s shameless hit job, two Times stories dramatize this trend.
+As John Podhoretz noted this morning on the Commentary podcast, in addition to Kristof’s reckless hit job, two Times stories dramatize this trend.

-First, a review of the top 100 restaurants in New York City names ethnic restaurants from around the world— and yet, somehow manages to miss one country whose innovative cuisine has been celebrated everywhere.
+First, a Times review of the top 100 restaurants in New York City names ethnic restaurants from around the world— and yet, somehow manages to totally ignore one country whose innovative cuisine has been celebrated everywhere.

 Can you guess what country that is?

-Whether light-hearted or deadly serious, these calumnies are yet more evidence of a Times obsession with Israel, not to mention a reckless disregard for the harm done to Israel’s image.
+Whether light-hearted or deadly serious, these calumnies are yet more evidence of a Times obsession with going after Israel, never mind the enormous damage done to Israel’s image.
 Yes, some may even call it a “rape” of that image.
-How would the Times react to such a charge?
+I wonder how the Times would react to such an explosive charge against its own paper.

 Did you enjoy this article?